Classification of high-dimensional data with spiked covariance matrix structure: Discussion

 We now mention two interesting issues for future research.
-The first issue is to extend the theoretical results in this paper for LDA $\circ$ PCA to other, possibly non-linear, dimension reduction techniques such as (classical) multidimensional scaling, kernel PCA, and Laplacian eigenmaps \citep{belkin03:_laplac}, followed by learning a classifier (such as LDA) in the dimensionally reduced space.
-The second issue concerns the spiked covariance structure in Condition \ref{spiked_covariance}.
-In particular while Condition \ref{spiked_covariance} is widely used in earlier papers, see e.g., \cite{rotation,Tony_sparse,Spiked,sparse_AOS}, its assumption on the non-spiked eigenvalues might be somewhat restrictive.
-We can relax Condition \ref{spiked_covariance} by assuming that $\Sigma$ arises from an approximate factor model \citep{SpikedFan} or that $\Sigma$ can be decomposed into a low-rank plus sparse matrix structure \citep{lowrank}.
-We surmise that, due to the focus on the whitening matrix $\Sigma^{-1/2}$, theoretical analysis of PCLDA under these more general covariance structure also leads to interesting technical developments; e.g., while perturbation results for $\hat{\Sigma}^{-1} - \Sigma^{-1}$ given $\hat{\Sigma} - \Sigma$ are well-studied, much less is known about perturbation bounds for $\hat{\Sigma}^{-1/2} - \Sigma^{-1/2}$ given $\hat{\Sigma} - \Sigma$.
+The first is to extend the theoretical results in this paper for combining LDA with PCA to other, possibly non-linear, dimension reduction techniques such as (classical) multidimensional scaling, kernel PCA, and Laplacian eigenmaps \citep{belkin03:_laplac}, followed by learning a classifier in the dimensionally reduced space.
+The second issue concerns the spiked covariance structure in \cref{spiked_covariance}.
+In particular, while \cref{spiked_covariance} is widely used in the literature, see e.g., \cite{rotation,Tony_sparse,Spiked,sparse_AOS}, its assumption on the non-spiked eigenvalues and eigenvectors might be somewhat restrictive.
+We can consider relaxing \cref{spiked_covariance} by assuming that $\Sigma$ arises from an approximate factor model \citep{SpikedFan} or that $\Sigma$ can be decomposed into a low-rank plus sparse matrix structure \citep{lowrank}.
+We surmise that, due to the focus on the whitening matrix $\Sigma^{-1/2}$, theoretical analysis of $\mathrm{lda} \circ \mathrm{pca}$ under these more general covariance structure will also leads to interesting technical developments; e.g., while perturbation results for $\hat{\Sigma}^{-1} - \Sigma^{-1}$ given $\hat{\Sigma} - \Sigma$ are well-studied, much less is known about perturbation bounds for $\hat{\Sigma}^{-1/2} - \Sigma^{-1/2}$ given $\hat{\Sigma} - \Sigma$.